 It is believed the house was originally constructed of wood with stucco layered over the frame.
-From our files we believe the home has been modernized/remodeled several times in – 1912, 1939, 1954, and 1967.
+From our files we believe the home has been modernized/remodeled several times in – 1912, 1939, 1954, and again in 1967 after a major fire caused extensive damage.
 It is not clear how large the house was when it was first completed, however in 1939, we understand the main floor had a living hall and a living room (both rooms had a fireplace) along with a dining room, kitchen, a large porch, and a small bedroom and bathroom for the maid.
 The second floor included four bedrooms, while an additional bedroom was located on the third floor.
 The property featured papered walls and oak woodwork – floors and detailing.

 During the 1920’s Dr. Lewis E. Maire, a prominent ophthalmologist, owned the property.
 There is enough evidence to suggest that he was possibility the original owner.
 Dr. Maire was born in Philadelphia in 1855.
 That same year he moved to Detroit with his parents, and resided in the area until 1931.
 He moved to Grosse Pointe in 1896 (when 16710 E. Jefferson was completed) and lived in Grosse Pointe Park for 35 years.
 Following his graduation from the Detroit College of Medicine, Dr. Maire began to practice medicine in 1881; his office was located in Corktown.
 He was the oldest member of he Detroit Academy of Medicine, the former president of the Wayne Country Medical Society, and a member of the American Medical Association and the Michigan State Medical Society.
 He was also a key figure of the Grosse Pointe Board of Education – Maire Elementary School is named in his honor.
 Dr Maire was married to Florence Davis Maire and together they had nice children – five sons and four daughters.
 He passed in Dexter in 1935.
 Source: Detroit Free Press